-There are five main personal factors every surfer should consider in order to pick the right surfboard, optimise their performance, and therefore make the most out of the experience:
+There are five main personal factors every surfer should consider in order to pick the right surfboard, optimise their performance, and get the most out of the experience:

 - Skill Level: Being aware of and honest with yourself concerning your skill level will allow you to improve organically, minimising moments of frustration.
 Choose to ride a board that requires more ability than you have, and you won’t be able to tame it.
 Choose a board that presents no challenges or restrains you, and it will quite literally weigh you down.